 Ruby Red Grapefruit

 Berries—raspberries, strawberries, blueberries—are packed with polyphenols, powerful natural chemicals that can help you lose weight–and even stop fat from forming!
-In a recent Texas Woman’s University study, researchers found that feeding mice three daily servings of berries, decreased the formation of fat cells by up to 73 percent!
-A University of Michigan study showed similar results.
-Rats who had blueberry powder mixed into their meals had less abdominal fat at the end of the 90-day study than rats on a berry-free diet.
+In a recent Texas Woman’s University study, researchers found that feeding mice three daily servings of berries decreased the formation of fat cells by up to 73 percent!

 Pink Lady Apples

 Apples are one of the very best fruit-sources of fiber, which studies have proven to be integral to reducing visceral fat.
 A recent study at Wake Forest Baptist Medical Center found that for every 10-gram increase in soluble fiber eaten per day, visceral fat was reduced by 3.7 percent over five years.
-Additionally, increased moderate activity (30 of sweating, 2-4 times a week) resulted in a 7.4 percent decrease in the rate of visceral fat accumulation over the same time period.
-A study conducted at the University of Western Australia found that the Pink Lady variety had the highest level of antioxidant flavonoids.
+A study conducted by University of Western Australia researchers found that the Pink Lady variety had the highest level of antioxidant flavonoids.

 Watermelon sometimes gets a bad rap for being high in sugar, but the fruit has some impressive health benefits.
-Research conducted at the University of Kentucky showed that eating watermelon may improve lipid profiles and lower fat accumulation.
-Better yet, a study among athletes by the Universidad Politécnica de Cartagena in Spain found watermelon juice to help reduce the level of muscle soreness — that’s great news for any Eat This, Not That! warriors working on that six-pack!
-And staying hydrated with foods like watermelon is just one of the killer 20 Weight-Loss Secrets from Insanity Trainer Shaun T
+Eating watermelon may improve lipid profiles and lower fat accumulation, according to University of Kentucky researchers.
+Better yet, a study of athletes by the Universidad Politécnica de Cartagena in Spain found watermelon juice to help reduce the level of muscle soreness—that’s great news for any Eat This, Not That! warriors working on that six-pack!
+And staying hydrated with foods like watermelon is just one of the 17 Ways to Eat Your Water.

 The humble fruit—botanically, actually a berry!—is perhaps the least-heralded supermarket staple, a superfood more associated with kids, monkeys and slapstick comedy than with steel-cut abs.
 But its powers are proven, and to investigate just how impactful they can be, Eat This, Not That! consulted our team of nutritionists to determine exactly what eating one banana does to your body.
 (Cool pro tip: The riper the banana the more nutrients it has!)
 Click here to see 21 Amazing Things That Happen When You Eat Bananas!